abenevaut/docker-kata/001-hello-world/README.md

 - `gcc -o hello /usr/src/myapp/main.c`: The command executed inside the container.
 It compiles ``main.c`` into an executable named ``hello`` using dynamic linking.

 Overall, this command compiles a C program named ``main.c`` into a dynamic linked executable called ``hello`` using the GCC compiler within a Docker container, ensuring a consistent compilation environment.

+💯 Congratulations!
+You have compiled a C program using Docker 🎉
 </details>